ABKey/project-local-library/README.md

 - The `name` key which represents the first and last name of the author.
 - The `count` key which represents the number of times the author's books have been borrowed.

-Even if there is a tie, the array should contain no more than five objects.
+Array does not contain more than five objects.

 **Example:**